Environmental Management

 Environmental Audits

 When nonconformity items are revealed by audits, we analyze the causes from multiple perspectives and promptly make improvements.
-The results of audits, including conformity items, are disseminated throughout the company and are tied in with activities in the coming fiscal year.
+In addition, the results of audits, including conforming items, were shared in the entire company in an effort to continuously improve the management system.

 We have taken corrective action on all audit findings.